Most Popular Drinks in the World: Top 12 Ranked (2026)

 Get Started

-Coffee is a global staple, with over two billion cups consumed daily.
+Coffee is one of the most popular drinks in the world, with about 2.2 billion cups consumed daily.
 Finland tops the per capita consumption chart at approximately 12 kg per person annually.
-In countries like Sweden, the beverage holds cultural significance, where the tradition of 'fika'—a coffee break with pastries—is cherished.
+In countries like Sweden, coffee also holds cultural significance through traditions such as fika, a coffee break often paired with pastries and conversation.

 Beer Popular Drinks in the World